 On April 13, 2016, the Company issued 15,000,000 common shares at \$0.05 under an amended agreement with an arm's length third party that holds a Net Smelter Return royalty interest ("NSR Holders") related to the Company's 51% interest in the Treaty Creek property located in NW British Columbia.
-The amended agreement reduces the prior \$6 million payment obligation which was potentially triggered by entering into a deal in which the Company reduced its 51% interest in the property, or granted access for development and tunnel construction.
+The amended agreement reduces the prior \$6 million payment obligation which was potentially triggered if the Company reduced its 51% interest in the property, or granted access for development and tunnel construction.